Skip to content

 Name Type Description

-sensor_count Number Number of sensors found
+alert_count Number Number of sensor alerts.

-alert_count Number Number of sensor alerts
+sensor_count Number Number of sensors checked.

 Credits, License